-As a child living in the suburbs of New York City, I enjoyed softball, girl scouts, and band.
+As a child living in the suburbs of New York City, I enjoyed softball, Girl Scouts, and band.
 I led a well-rounded life with lots of friends and it was fun.
 Little did I know what a difference a free ballroom dance lesson would make in my life!

 When I moved to the city in my early 20’s I was looking for a way to make some new friends.

 For example, there’s no point in stressing the fact that dancing helps with weight loss if you’re already in great shape.
-For me, meeting new people during my lessons, in the group classes, and at the dance parties was a big thing!
+For me, meeting new people during my lessons, in the group classes, and at the dance parties was the big thing!

 After meeting your instructor it’s time to enjoy your sample lesson.
 You’ll get the tools to learn how to dance.
-These are the elements that are used to create the different dances.
-Basically, it boils down to directional movement.
+These are the elements that are used to create different dances.
+Basically, it boils down to the directional movement.
 To be specific, moving forward, back, side to the left, side to the right.

 You’ll be introduced to a few social dances, trying out a slow dance, a fast dance, a Latin dance, and possibly something with turns and spins.

-I was happy that I tried the lesson.
+I was happy that I tried the free lesson.
 It was fun, easy, and extremely motivating.
 The people I met, both staff and students, were friendly and welcoming.
 As I left the studio I was already looking forward to my next lesson.
 And, you will be, too.

 As an Amazon Associate I earn for qualifying purchases at no additional cost to you.